Best holiday rental deals in North Devon

 Holiday Home Availability Information in North Devon

-The above is a climate diagram for North Devon District.
-In July maximum temperatures go higher than 21°.
-No heat wave is expected in February, where minimum average temperatures usally hit a 3° low.
-The rainiest month is July while the driest month is April.
+Check out the climate diagram for North Devon District.
+On average, the warmest month is July.
+No heat wave is expected in February, when minimum average temperatures usally hit a 3° low.
+The rainiest month is July, while the driest month is April.

 Rekindle your sense of adventure with holiday lettings in North Devon